Oaxaca Oaxaca State, Mexico Travel Guide

 Oaxaca's historical sites provide a tangible connection to its ancient and colonial past.

-The most important Zapotec archaeological area in Oaxaca, dating back to 500 BC.
+The most important Zapotec archaeological zone in Oaxaca, dating back to 500 BC.
 It features pyramids, plazas, a ball court, and carved stelae.
 Located about 9 km (5.6 miles) west of Oaxaca City.
 Open daily, 8:00 AM - 5:00 PM.
-An entrance fee applies.
+An admission fee applies.
 Guide services are available at the entry.
 Reach Monte Albán by colectivo taxis from near the Zócalo, by joining organized tours through GetYourGuide, or by hiring a private taxi.

 Another important Zapotec archaeological site, not as visited than Monte Albán or Mitla.
 It is known for itthe palace of structure and a large ball court.